-Cold Town was named in honour of Calton Hill Brewery in Edinburgh, which was the first in Britain to brew lager in 1835.
+Cold Town was named in honour of Calton Hill Brewery in Edinburgh, which was reputed to be the first in Britain to brew lager in 1835.
 Calton Hill Brewery was situated in the Edinburgh suburb, Caldtoun, at the bottom of a large hill, which we now know as Calton Hill.

 Cold Town Beer was first launched in 2018 as a draught beer for beer drinkers.
-Over 20 different beers have been brewed by Cold Town Brewery to date.
+Over 20 different beers have been brewed in the main brewery on Dunedin Street to date.
 Styles include pale ales, IPA’s, pilsner, saison & berliner-weisse sour beers.

 Cold Town Brewery uses Scottish Pale Malt from Crisp Malt in Alloa as the base malt across its range.
 The barley is 100% Scottish and is sourced from the east coast, which makes it perfect for Cold Town Beer.
 Crisp Malt work with farmers on long term agreements to support their livelihoods and businesses.
 The maltings at Alloa date back to the 1890s and so are continuing a long tradition of making malt for Scottish beer production.